devonzuegel/devonzuegel.github.io/README.md

 open ~/dev/devonzuegel.github.io  # For opening this repo in Finder
 ```

-In Finder, `cmd + drag` the downloaded files into this repo.
+In Finder, `cmd + drag` the downloaded files out of `devonzuegel.github.io/devon.postach.io` into `devonzuegel.github.io/`.
 Finder will ask:
 > An item named “1.html” already exists in this location.
 Do you want to replace it with the one you’re copying?

 Check "Apply to all" and then click "Replace".